R. F. Kuang: Early life and education

-Kuang grew up in Dallas, Texas and graduated from Greenhill School in 2013.
-She said that China Miéville's books added adult fantasy to her teenage reading list.
-She attended Georgetown University, majoring in history, attracted by the college's well-known debating team after winning the Tournament of Champions.
-While in college, Kuang, aged 19, began writing Poppy War during a gap year in China, where she worked as a debate coach.
+Kuang was raised in Dallas, Texas, and graduated from the Greenhill School in 2013.
+She has said that China Miéville's books added adult fantasy to her teenage reading list.
+After high school, she attended Georgetown University, where she majored in history.
+While in college, Kuang began writing Poppy War during a gap year in China, where she worked as a debate coach.
 The book was published shortly before her 22nd birthday.
-Kuang graduated from the Odyssey Writing Workshop in 2016 and attended the CSSF Novel Writing Workshop in 2017.
-She graduated from Georgetown's School of Foreign Service in June 2018.
-She spent the summer after graduation coaching a debate camp in Colorado.
+She graduated from the Odyssey Writing Workshop in 2016, then from the Georgetown's School of Foreign Service in June 2018.